coroutine-cfop/cfop/README.md

 6) **vulnerable-scylladb**: scripts and files to modify ScyllaDB, with an incorporated vulnerability and a modification in the database client to exploit it.
 Showcases the use of *Golden Gadgets* between others.

 **Every file comes with its own README**

+# Requirements
+In general, Docker and Podman are the only software requirements needed.
+We tested our artifacts in a Ubuntu 24.04 machine with a 20-core i9-12900H CPU and 32GB of RAM, and a Microsoft Windows 11 Pro machine with 4-core i7-1165G7 CPU and 32GB of RAM (only for *msvc*).